paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

   (C) A declaration of an emergency or major disaster pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act ([42 U.S.C.
 5121](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5121&num=0&edition=prelim) et seq.).

-  (D) The use of the militia or the armed forces after a proclamation to disperse under [section 334 of this title](./chapter-016-security-cooperation.md#section-334).11 See References in Text note below.
+  (D) The use of the militia or the armed forces after a proclamation to disperse under [section 254 of this title](./chapter-013-insurrection.md#section-254).

   (E) A contingency operation.